arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 Name Sans isn’t a *revival*, and it couldn’t be a revival.

 Type revivals are recreations of specific fonts previously made with obsolescent technology, as when a digital font is made to recreate letters originally cast in metal for letterpress printing.
 There was no single, consistent “off-the-shelf” font used for the Subway mosaics.
-The system was built by [several separate companies over many decades](https://en.wikipedia.org/wiki/New_York_City_Subway#History), with projects led by different architects over time.
+The system was built by several separate companies over many decades^[[Wikipedia: NYC Subway History](https://en.wikipedia.org/wiki/New_York_City_Subway#History)], with projects led by different architects over time.
 The subway mosaics are a loose system of architectural lettering – not a singular typeface that one could “revive.”

 So, this project is perhaps as much historical fiction as it is historical research.
 I am creating a type family based on what I have observed in actual mosaics and adapting this into a typeface that is useful, flexible, and built for this decade.
-Partly, though, I am making the typeface that I imagine could have been there the whole time, if perhaps [Heins & LaFarge](https://en.wikipedia.org/wiki/Heins_%26_LaFarge) had commissioned a custom typeface for NYC’s first Subway from a type designer who time-traveled back a century.
+Partly, though, I am making the typeface that I imagine could have been there the whole time, if perhaps Heins & LaFarge^[[Wikipedia: Heins & LaFarge](https://en.wikipedia.org/wiki/Heins_%26_LaFarge)] had commissioned a custom typeface for NYC’s first Subway from a type designer who time-traveled back a century.

 In many ways, *not* having a single point of reference has freed me to make this project what it needs to be: a typeface that respects the past but doesn’t get stuck in it.
 There are clearly repeated lettering styles for different train lines and different eras.
 But also, something I love about the Subway is that there is not a perfectly repeated system for the name tablets.
 If all of the wayfinding was purely set in Helvetica and stations had a completely uniform aesthetic, the Subway would be painfully boring.
 More practically, it would also simply be harder to know when you reached the right station.
 As a rider of the NYC Subway, you learn to identify your stop by the color of tiles and the big lettering on the station walls.
 If you always had to look closely for Helvetica on uniformly–gray walls, you would end up missing stops a lot more often.